-As illustrated in Figure \ref{fig:noteo6}, the regret decreases as $\text{a}$ increases.
+As illustrated in Figure \ref{fig:noteo6}, the regret decreases as the value of $\text{a}$ increases.
 For $\text{a} = 1$ and $\text{a} = 0.8$, the regret curve closely follows the full gradient curve, indicating a good approximation.
-A similar behaviour is seen when $\text{a} = 0.6$, though the gradient approximation is less accurate compared to the previous cases.
-When $\text{a} = 0.4$, the regret increases, and the error does not drop below $10^{-5}$ within 20.000 iterations.
-Table \ref{tab:Alg6} shows that as $\text{a}$ increases, fewer iterations are required to reach the given tolerance level.
-A similar trend is observed with the standard deviation.
-Furthermore, the standard deviation for the full gradient and for $\text{a} = 1$ are comparable, though the gradient computation in the bandit setting incurs significantly higher execution time.
+A similar behavior occurs when $\text{a} = 0.6$, though the gradient approximation is less accurate compared to the previous cases.
+When $\text{a} = 0.4$, the regret increases, and the gap $f_{t}(x_{t}) - f_{t}(x^{*}_{*})$ does not drop below $10^{-5}$ within 20,000 iterations.
+Table \ref{tab:Alg6} shows that as the value of $\text{a}$ increases, fewer iterations are required to reach the given tolerance level.
+A similar trend is observed for the standard deviation.
+Furthermore, the standard deviation for the full gradient and for $\text{a} = 1$ is comparable, though the gradient computation in the bandit setting incurs a significantly higher execution time.
 This raises the question of exploring cheaper gradient approximations, such as the two-point estimator proposed in \cite{agarwal2010optimal,wan2022online}.